Danny-the-scientist/FAIR-Schema-Utils/README.md

 # FAIR-Schema-Utils

-This repository contains various modules that are used to Generate JSON-Schemas to represent Metadata standards
+This repository contains various modules that are used to Generate JSON-Schemas to represent Metadata standards initially designed by me and modified/adjusted by LINCS consortia member groups.

 ## What's included ##